Kultham

 Kultham is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
 It is located 15 km away from Banga, 10 km from Phagwara, 27 km from district headquarter Shaheed Bhagat Singh Nagar and 119 km from state capital Chandigarh.
 The village is administrated by Sarpanch an elected representative of the village.
+Singer Avtar Singh Kang was born in this village and later went to the United Kingdom.

 Demography

 As of 2011, Kultham has a total number of 523 houses and population of 2511 of which 1295 include are males while 1216 are females according to the report published by Census India in 2011.
 The literacy rate of Kultham is 78.91%, higher than the state average of 75.84%.
 The population of children under the age of 6 years is 211 which is 8.40% of total population of Kultham, and child sex ratio is approximately 803 as compared to Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 66.15% of total population in Kultham.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 716 people were engaged in work activities out of the total population of Kultham which includes 675 males and 41 females.
 According to census survey report 2011, 98.74% workers describe their work as main work and 1.26% workers are involved in Marginal activity providing livelihood for less than 6 months.